LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

 4. Save the page.

-**Note:**
+{: .notice}
   * When off hours are over, the brand needs to set the account back to working hours.
 This must be completed daily; changing from working to off hours and vice versa.
 * Off hours are set at the account level and not per skill.
 * Auto messages for off hours are triggered only when the contact center is set to off hours.